-Write down exactly what happened.
+- Write down exactly what happened.
 Do the best you can.
-Write down the things he said or did like, "He told me he would get his gun and shoot me."
+Write down the things the abusive person said or did like, "He told me he would get his gun and shoot me."

 Read these sections to help you write your affidavit:

 Explaining the boxes you checked in part I on page 1 of the complaint

 Physical harm includes hitting, biting, grabbing, shaking, using a weapon, shoving, pushing, punching, slapping, kicking, pulling your hair, choking, strangling, throwing things at you, burning you with hot food or cigarettes, stabbing, shooting, or locking you in a room.